 "We lived such different lives but we also have so many similarities," Erskine adds, addressing Konkle through a video conference screen.

 "It's so weird.
 But there's no way to describe how doing something like this changes a friendship, because to relive moments — some that are really fun, some that are not, some that are so innocent and so fun to be naive and laugh while next to you — I don't even know how to really wrap my head around the fact that I get to relive these moments together.
+Having you experience a taste of what it was like with me then and vice versa.

 The article is not finished.
 Click on the next page to continue.